How web developers can upgrade legacy IVRs into conversational bots?

 Recognize of a customer’s utterance even when if it is not in grammar

-Allow developers to customize the underlying acoustic model & language models and access deep underlying features like multiple
+Allow developers to customize the underlying acoustic model & language models to get unparalleled recognition accuracy

 We are inviting enterprise web developers for a free trial of our platform.